Wondering “what is a pallet jack”?

 - All-terrain pallet trucks

-And the main features of these pallet jacks that make them different from others on this list are the:
+The main features of these pallet jacks that make them different from others on this list are:

 Tires